-21 Oct Lighting Lessons from Europe – featured in EE Publishers’ Vector Magazine
+21 Oct Lighting Lessons from Europe – featured in Vector (EE Publishers)

 A recent European trip prompted me to look at the latest lighting trends and to explore the lighting installations at the places I visited.